danbev/learning-ai/notes/tasks/llama_cpp_infill_metadata.md

         special_vocab._set_special_token("eot", 70)
         special_vocab.add_to_gguf(self.gguf_writer)
 ```
-This may not be the best way to do this but I'm trying to get this working and
+This may not be the correct/best way to do this but I'm trying to get this
-will then go back and clean this up.
-With that change and re-running the the
+working and will then go back and clean this up.
+With that change and re-running
-conversion the generated model has the special token key-value fields:
+the the conversion the generated model has the special token key-value fields.

+Re-running the conversion and inspecting the generated GGUF model:
 ```console
 (venv3) $ gguf-py/scripts/gguf-dump.py models/codegemma-7b-f16.gguf
 * Loading: models/codegemma-7b-f16.gguf